15 Best Niche Markets To Make REAL Money Online

 You can't rely on the government to take care of you.
 Especially not when most countries in the developed world are effectively bankrupt.

-This niche has tons of opportunities for different products or services, but all with the goal of either increasing a person's income, or helping them get back in control of their outgoings.
+This niche has tons of opportunities for different products or services.
+All with the goal of either increasing a person's income, or helping them get back in control of their outgoings.

 Market value: US$17 billion per year